equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

    ```sh
    metal device create --plan=c3.small.x86 --metro=da --hostname eksa-admin --operating-system ubuntu_20_04
    ```
+   Further references to `${eksa-admin}` should be subsituted with the Public IP address of this node that is used in the VLAN.

 2. <details><summary>Follow Docker Install instructions from https://docs.docker.com/engine/install/ubuntu/</summary>
    ```sh
    sudo apt-get remove docker docker-engine docker.io containerd runc